About Your Library

 The Library Mission

-IndyPL's collection of over 2.1 million items includes a variety of formats: books, books on tape, magazines, large print materials, audiocassettes, videocassettes, compact discs and DVD's.
-Foreign language materials are an integral part of the Library's collection.
+IndyPL's physical collection of over 2.1 million items includes a variety of formats: books, books on tape, magazines, large print materials, compact discs and DVD's.
+The downloadable or streaming collections offer a wide range of ebooks, eaudios, emusic, emagazines and evideos.
+Foreign language materials are an integral part of the Library's collections.
 Items may be checked out by patrons with a library card, which may be obtained free of charge at any Library location.

 What kind of City do we hope Indianapolis will be in 2020?